Try the Full Power of Brosix with 10% lifetime discount!

 • Interpretation is crucial: Messages need to be presented in a way that is easy to interpret for both sides of the party to be understood.

-6. The Westley and Maclean Model
+6. The Westley and Maclean model

 According to this model, “gatekeepers” and sensory experiences can also be important in depicting how a message is portrayed.
 The way we receive messages can influence how we feel about future interactions with a person.
 For instance, if someone sends a relatively streamlined message to us through a chat tool, we’re likely to consume the information quickly and respond appropriately.